cabforum/servercert/docs/BR.md

 ##### 7.1.2.9.4 Authority Key Identifier

-For Precertificates issued by a Precertificate Signing CA, the `authorityKeyIdentifier`, if present in the equivalent Certificate, may be modified to reflect the values of the Technically Constrained Precertificate Signing CA Certificate; for example, if the Precertificate Signing CA uses a different Key Pair than the Issuing CA it is acting on behalf of.
+For Precertificates issued by a Precertificate Signing CA, the contents of the `authorityKeyIdentifier` extension MUST be one of the following:

-If the `authorityKeyIdentifier` extension is present in the Certificate, then the Precertificate MUST contain an `authorityKeyIdentifier` in the same order within the extension sequence as the Certificate, ignoring the [Precertificate Poison](#71293-precertificate-poison) extension.
-It MUST be byte-for-byte identical in value to the `authorityKeyIdentifier` extension of the Certificate, or MAY be modified as defined below:
+1. SHOULD be as defined in the profile below, or;
+2. MAY be byte-for-byte identical with the contents of the `authorityKeyIdentifier` extension of the corresponding Certificate.

 | __Field__                   | __Description__ |
 | ---                         | ------- |
 | `keyIdentifier`             | MUST be present.
 MUST be identical to the `subjectKeyIdentifier` field of the [Precertificate Signing CA Certificate](#7124-technically-constrained-precertificate-signing-ca-certificate-profile) |
 | `authorityCertIssuer`       | MUST NOT be present |
 | `authorityCertSerialNumber` | MUST NOT be present |

+**Note**: [RFC 6962](https://datatracker.ietf.org/doc/html/rfc6962) describes how the `authorityKeyIdentifier` present on a Precertificate is transformed to contain the value of the Precertificate Signing CA's `authorityKeyIdentifier` extension (i.e. reflecting the actual issuer certificate's `keyIdentifier`), thus matching the corresponding Certificate when verified by clients.
+These Baseline Requirements RECOMMEND the use of the Precertificate Signing CA's `keyIdentifier` in Precertificates issued by it in order to ensure consistency between the `subjectKeyIdentifier` and `authorityKeyIdentifier` of all certificates in the chain.
+Although [RFC 5280](https://datatracker.ietf.org/doc/html/rfc5280) does not strictly require such consistency, a number of client implementations enforce such consistency for Certificates, and this avoids any risks from Certificate Transparency Logs incorrectly implementing such checks.

 #### 7.1.2.10 Common CA Fields